Here's The Difference Between All-Purpose Cream, Heavy Cream, Whipping Cream, And Cooking Cream

 Arla and Emborg are the more affordable options that always produce consistent results.
 Anchor's heavy cream whips into super thick, extremely stable clouds of cream that nonetheless taste and feel light on the tongue.
 Any of these are perfect for topping off and garnishing your desserts.
 Elle & Vire is the pricier variant, but still produces one of the smoothest and easy-to-whip creams in the market.

 For: soups, stews, or braised dishes

 Cooking cream, which is sometimes labeled as culinary cream, is stabilized to withstand high cooking temperatures without curdling or breaking.
 It contains less butterfat than heavy cream, but it's lighter and more liquid than heavy cream.
-It's the ideal cream to use when you need to simmer or bring a dish to a boil.
-Because of this, it can safely be added to hot pots of soup, stew, or braises, to create a more creamy and smooth texture.
+It's the ideal type of heavy cream for cooking, as it's great to use when you need to simmer or bring a dish to a boil.
+If you don't need it to whip up, cooking cream is a great heavy cream alternative as it can safely be added to hot pots of soup, stew, or braises, to create a creamier and smoother texture.
 However, because it's more liquid than heavy cream, it does not whip well, even when refrigerated.

 Cooking cream sits right next to the heavy whipping creams in the refrigerated dairy aisles of groceries, so remember to keep it cool until ready to use.